Places

 Filmdirector Frederick Zelnik In Harrow

 Unfortunately, I have never stayed at the beautiful Harrow.
-But I'm very interested in Harrow because I'm looking for a house where the German filmdirector and producer Frederick (Friedrich) Zelnik and his wife, ...Read more
+But I'm very interested in Harrow because I'm looking for a house where the German filmdirector and producer Frederick (Friedrich) Zelnik and his wife, the ...Read more

 A memory of Harrow by